Mastermindzh/react-cookie-consent/README.md

 </CookieConsent>
 ```

-On of the props (onAccept) is a function, this function will be called after the user has clicked the accept button.
+One of the props (onAccept) is a function, this function will be called after the user has clicked the accept button.
 You can provide a function like so:

 ```js
 <CookieConsent